Kevin Beugré

-Kevin Bosse Elie Beugré (born 23 August 1992) is an Ivorian footballer who plays as a striker for Hønefoss BK.
+Kevin Bosse Elie Beugré (born 23 August 1992) is an Ivorian footballer who plays as a striker.

 Club career

 Beugré was born in Adzope.
 He made his debut for Hønefoss on 7 November 2010 in the 6–1 defeat over Sandefjord.
 He scored his two first goals for Hønefoss in the 3–2 victory against Bodø/Glimt on 13 June 2011.
 He scored his first hat-trick for Hønefoss in the 5–3 victory against Nybergsund on 16 June 2011.
 In August 2013, Beugré was sent on loan to the First Division side Mjøndalen to play more regularly.

 After spending 2017 in HamKam, he joined Fram Larvik ahead of the 2018 season, but as that club was threatened financially he moved on to Egersund.
 He left Egersund again at the end of 2018.

 On 25 March 2021, he returned to his former club Hønefoss in the Norwegian Third Division.